-The crust for these pumpkin pie bars is made up of: all-purpose flour, granulated white sugar, browned butter, vanilla, egg, and salt.
+The crust for these pumpkin pie bars is made from all-purpose flour, granulated white sugar, brown butter, vanilla, egg, and salt.
 It’s similar in texture to cookie dough, just a little bit sandier.
 It’s then pressed into an 8×8 baking pan and topped with the filling before being baked.
 This recipe does not require that the crust be baked before adding the filling.

 Do I need a stand mixer to make pumpkin pie bars?

 No!
 You can actually make the crust in the food processor by pulsing until the ingredients come together and then pressing into the baking pan.
 Alternately, you can mix everything in a large mixing bowl with a rubber spatula and then use your hands to finish mixing so that everything has a homogenous texture.
 The filling is whisked by hand and I always whisk my whipped cream by hand.
 No stand mixer is required for this recipe!

 what ingredients go into the filling for pumpkin pie bars?